mseelye/valheim_map/README.md

 go build .
 ```

+## Roadmap, Ideas, Future Featues

+I'm only working on this when I have time, which I don't have much of.
+So I'll add features as I need them as I can.

+That said, some things I plan to implement at some point:
+- Better config, containing other generation options, biome coloring, height parameters, forest parameters, water coloring and parameters, program arguments/flags, other things that are currently hard-coded.
+- Other file formats.
+- Other resolutions, currently only supports 16384x16384.
+- Scanning "ImportantContents" in the location data.
+Allowing for better/more plot possibilities.
+- Options to out only map with icons, or only map without icons.
+- Plot categories and filtering capabilities

+## Known Bugs

+Probably more unknown bugs than known bugs.
+No warranty provided, your mileage may vary.
+Not responsible for any pain and/or suffering.
+May cause headaches, limping, sneezing, or sniffling.
+Enjoy at your own risk.

 ## Thanks

 Big thanks to https://valheim-map.world/ for providing the excellent export feature and code samples.
 Huge thanks also to https://game-icons.net/ for providing awesome free, high-quality icons!